 I only had a short time in Quebec City, as I also made a visit to Huron-Wendat to visit the museum, hotel, restaurant and visitor facility; these collectively showcase the culture, traditions, food and hospitality of the Huron first nation.
 More on that in a future post.

 Next time I visit (and I will definitely go back!)
 I hope to explore more of romantic Quebec City’s many attractions, including world-class art galleries, beautiful parks and excellent restaurants.
+Quebec province is also a great choice for cycling tours.

 Other wonderful Canadian markets: